NovaBACKUP Blog

 "Today's breach tactics are becoming significantly more sophisticated."

-A recent Vormetric report found that about 66 percent of healthcare IT leaders have experienced a breach; as many as 20 percent had one within the past year, MSPMentor reported.
-The issue here is that many healthcare organizations are focusing solely on compliance requirements and not enough on how backups can help achieve these goals as well as keep sensitive data protected.
+The issue here is that many healthcare organizations are focusing solely on compliance requirements and not enough on how robust, well-architected backups can help achieve these goals while also keeping sensitive data protected and recoverable.

-The fact is, health care organizations are not safe from digital threats.
-They must take proactive steps to ensure their files are recoverable.
-In February and March 2016, at least 14 U.S. hospitals have been the victims of cyberattacks, with tactics ranging from ransomware to simple phishing emails.
+The fact is, healthcare organizations are not safe from digital threats.
+They must take proactive steps to ensure their files are recoverable, even if primary systems are encrypted, corrupted, or taken offline.

-For instances of ransomware in particular, any business that doesn't have a backup risks losing its essential documents and is forced to pay digital currency to unlock its files.
-Your organization can avoid these situations by having a comprehensive backup solution.
-This ensures that no matter what happens to your hardware, you always have a backup and a partner to turn to that will help get you back on track without needing to meet hacker demands.
+This ensures that no matter what happens to your hardware or primary environment, you always have a clean backup to restore from and a partner to turn to that will help get you back on track without needing to meet hacker demands.